-5G – New era of internet
+5G – New era of the internet

-This new era of 5G will offer faster download speeds, lower latency and improved capacity to handle a large number of connected devices.
+This new era of 5G will offer faster download speeds, lower latency, and improved capacity to handle a large number of connected devices.

 To achieve these higher speeds, 5G networks use a combination of millimeter wave frequencies and mid-band frequencies, which are much higher than those used in 4G networks.